spinkube/skips/containerd-shim-spin-config.md

 While the shim currently has access to these arguments from the [`RuntimeContext` args](https://github.com/containerd/runwasi/blob/f5f497c4b21a5d55613095a3ae878c4ef4b83b91/crates/containerd-shim-wasm/src/container/context.rs#L14), the shim does not parse these arguments and would need to be enlightened in a similar manner as the Spin CLI to discern which are for which trigger.

-#### Wasm Runtime Environment Variables Workaround
+#### Spin Runtime Environment Variables Workaround

-There is no SpinKube native way to configure environment variables on the runtime process.
+There is no SpinKube native way to configure environment variables on the Spin.
 Working around the Spin operator, these environment variables can be configured by setting them in the container spec of a Spin app deployment:

 ```yaml
 containers: